-The School for Marine Science & Technology's (SMAST) has two facilities located in New Bedford, MA.
-Research is conducted at the school's two-story, 32,000-square-foot New Bedford building located at 706 S. Rodney French Boulevard as well as the 64,000-square-foot facility at 836 S. Rodney French Boulevard with docking facilities on Clark's Cove, Buzzards Bay.
-Both facilities include classrooms, labs, and offices for faculty, staff, and students.
+SMAST has two facilities located in New Bedford, MA.
+Research is conducted at the school's two-story, 32,000-sq.-ft. building located at 706 S. Rodney French Blvd. as well as the 64,000-sq.-ft. facility at 836 S. Rodney French Blvd. with docking facilities on Clark's Cove, Buzzards Bay.

-The 6,000-square-feet lab, located in SMAST East, is designed to allow scientist the ability to conduct multiple experiments simultaneously and is configured with the flexibility to accommodate faculty members’ research needs.
+The 6,000-square-feet, SMAST East Seawater Lab is designed to allow scientists the ability to conduct multiple experiments simultaneously and is configured with the flexibility to accommodate faculty members’ research needs.

 Acoustic-Optic Test Tank

-SMAST's 90,000-gallon acoustic-optic test tank designed for development and testing of underwater measurement concepts and devices, and as a resource for local academic, government, and industrial researchers and product developers.
+SMAST's 90,000-gallon Acoustic-Optic Test Tank is designed for the development and testing of underwater measurement concepts and devices, and as a resource for local academic, government, and industrial researchers and product developers.

-- Autonomous underwater vehicles (AUVs) are used to measure temperature, salinity, oxygen and other parameters as they ply the oceans, sometimes for weeks permission.
+- Autonomous underwater vehicles (AUVs) are used to measure temperature, salinity, oxygen, and other parameters as they ply the oceans, sometimes for weeks.